What you need to know about running and COVID-19

 - If you have the option between indoor and outdoor running, head outside — airflow helps disperse droplets faster than indoor environments.

-- Whether indoors or out, maintain at least six feet between you and the nearest person — more, if possible.
+- Whether indoors or out, maintain at least two metres between you and the nearest person — more, if possible.

 - Choose less popular routes or run at off-peak times to enable social distancing